DAT4/02257-1/README.md

 ### Implementation

+- [ ] Add header comment to each file
+  - date
+  - author
 - [x] Translate code from article
   - [x] Make F# version
   - [x] Make sure that it works